 How it all began

-Teach A Man To Fish is one of the UK's leading charities in its field, providing young people from around the world with the opportunity to develop 21st century skills through our school-business model.
+Around 71 million young people all over the world are currently unemployed and 156 million young people are trapped in "working poverty".
+Lack of skills is cited as a primary cause.
+Since 2006, Teach A Man To Fish has provided young people from around the world with the opportunity to develop 21st century skills through our school-business model.